Superkikim/nexus-ai-chat-importer/README.md

 ### Importing into Obsidian

 1. In Obsidian, open the Command Palette (Cmd/Ctrl + P)
-2. Search for and select "ChatGPT Import: Import ChatGPT ZIP"
+2. Search for and select "Nexus AI Chat importer: Select export archive"
 3. Choose the ZIP file you downloaded from ChatGPT
 4. The plugin will process the file and import your conversations